ZgzInfinity/OutRun/README.md

 This new the following features with respect to the original versions:

-* Realistic and spectacular graphics in 2.5D.
+* Realistic and spectacular graphics in 2.5D
-* Compatible with many screen resolutions.
+* Compatible with many screen resolutions
-* Automatic and manual gears.
+* Automatic and manual gears
-* Fantastic soundtracks and SFX fully customizable.
+* Fantastic soundtracks and SFX fully customizable
-* Various difficulty levels.
+* Various difficulty levels
-* Numerous types of artificial intelligence integrated.
+* Numerous types of artificial intelligence integrated
-* Configuration of the controllers customizable.
+* Configuration of the controllers customizable
-* Completely new maps available.
+* Completely new maps available
-* Customizable settings.
+* Customizable settings

 &nbsp;